Light-YT/OdysseyRa1n/README.md

 Also, make sure to have curl and iproxy installed. (most machines will have it already)

 # Installing Sileo with Chimera1n
-Step 1: Get chimera1n-deploy-linux-macos.sh install script
+Step 1: Get procursus-deploy-linux-macos.sh install script

 Step 2: Assuming its in your Downloads folder, run the following commands a terminal: